 Cultivating this cooperation across nationalities laid the groundwork for the Allies’ ultimate victory at Normandy.
 Eisenhower’s diverse team helped prevent a harmful silo mentality.

 “That attitude, that diversity, improved the resilience of the Allied command structure,” Peters says.

 Today, ‘diversity’ can sound like a meaningless buzzword.
 But this anecdote about Eisenhower highlights the advantages of building a truly diverse team which helps in breaking down silos.
-If you take people from different groups and ask them to collaborate, you can avoid a silo mentality and improve your team’s sense of unity and shared purpose.
+If you take people from different groups and ask them to collaborate, you can avoid a silo mentality and improve your team’s sense of shared purpose.

 Trust your team — and your own judgment